MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/preview-content-search-results.md

 ---
-title: "Preview the results of a Content search" f1.keywords:
+title: "Preview the results of an eDiscovery search" f1.keywords:
 - NOCSH
 ms.author: markjjo